7RU7H/Archive/Security-Disciplines/Blue-Team/Endpoint-Security.md

 ## Endpoint Logging and Monitoring

-Windows [[Event-Tracing-for-Windows]] creates raw data can be translated into XML using the Windows API to store data in log files with .evt or .evtx extension.
+Windows [[ETW]] creates raw data can be translated into XML using the Windows API to store data in log files with .evt or .evtx extension.
 These can be viewed with:
 - [[Event-Viewer]]
 - [[Sysinterals-Sysmon]]
 - [[Osquery]]